 One of the most effective ways to improve the life expectancy of a Canada goose is to enhance their habitat.
 This can involve restoring wetlands, planting native vegetation, and creating artificial nesting sites.
 By providing geese with access to high-quality food and shelter, we can help them to thrive and increase their chances of survival.

-For example, creating artificial wetlands can provide geese with access to aquatic plants and invertebrates, which are important food sources.
+To give you an idea, creating artificial wetlands can provide geese with access to aquatic plants and invertebrates, which are important food sources.
 Planting native grasses and shrubs can provide them with cover from predators and nesting materials.
 Building artificial nesting platforms can provide them with safe and secure places to raise their young.

 Predator Management

-However, predator management must be done carefully to avoid harming other wildlife.
+Even so, predator management must be done carefully to avoid harming other wildlife.
 It is important to work with wildlife professionals to develop and implement predator management plans that are both effective and ecologically sound.

 Hunting Regulations